-Default WordPress post web addresses aren’t search engine friendly.
+By default, WordPress post URLs aren’t search engine friendly.
 In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-You can have the same post URL display like this:
+The same post URL can display like this:

-If you have not yet configured your permalinks, then we recommend doing so first before configuring your post categories.
+If you have not yet configured your permalinks, then do so first before configuring your categories.

-For help setting up and using permalinks, go here: Using Permalinks To Improve Your WordPress SEO
+To learn more about setting up and using permalinks, see this tutorial: How To Improve Your WordPress SEO With Permalinks

-Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.
+Maintaining content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for better SEO.

-We recommend, therefore, first planning what kind of broad “topics” you will be writing about and publishing on your website.
-These can be topics related to your specific niche, your services or products, or your industry.
+We recommend, therefore, planning what kind of broad “topics” you will be writing about.
+These can be topics related to your niche, your products or services, your industry, etc.

-If you need help with website planning, go here: A Basic Guide To Web Site Planning For Business Owners
+If you need help with planning a website, refer to this step-by-step tutorial: A Money-Saving Guide To Web Site Planning For Non-Technical Business Owners

-When creating your list of topics, remember to include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your business as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.
+When creating your list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your website as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer other people to.

-Let’s say, for example, that you would like to start a website or blog to promote your marriage celebrant business.
+For example, let’s say that you would like to start a website to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: